Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches

-\item We present a novel and general methodology against adversarial patch attacks.
-Two kinds of defensive patches, \textit{canary} and \textit{woodpecker}, can be easily applied to unmodified target object detection models, and can effectively defend unknown attack methods.

-\item We propose a randomization-based defensive patches deployment strategy.
-The robustness of canary and woodpecker is guaranteed via enforcing randomized patch injection patterns, effectively defending against defense-aware attacks.

-\item We construct comprehensive experiments to evaluate the proposed techniques in digital and real-world scenarios.
-Canary and woodpecker exhibit high performance, and achieve (near) perfect performance in many scenarios.
+\begin{itemize} \item We present a novel and general methodology against adversarial patch attacks.
+Two kinds of defensive patches, \textit{canary} and \textit{woodpecker}, can be easily applied to unmodified target object detection models, and can effectively defend unknown attack methods. \item We propose a randomization-based defensive patch deployment strategy.
+The robustness of canary and woodpecker is guaranteed via enforcing randomized patch injection patterns, effectively defending against defense-aware attacks. \item We conduct a comprehensive experiment to evaluate the proposed method, employing over ten thousand digital and physical-world samples.
+It exhibits good performance on both adversarial and benign examples. \end{itemize}